 Do Something Creative

 Pull out your stamps and embosser and make a bunch of thank you and birthday cards.
-The next time you need a card, just pull one from the batch you've made.
+The next time you need a card, just pull one from the batch you've already made.
 You could also paint a picture for a loved one, color in an adult coloring book, write a story, sew something, or make a collage—the possibilities are endless.

-Have a beautification night.
-Put on a hydrating face mask and paint your nails.
-Light aromatic candles.
-Take a long shower or hot bath.
-Do a little meditating.
-Drink soothing tea.
-Pretend you're at a spa.
-If your budget allows, have a masseuse come to your house.
+Have a "beautification" night.
+Put on a hydrating face mask, paint your nails, light aromatic candles, and take a long shower or a hot bath.
+You might even want to do a little meditating or drink soothing tea and pretend you're at a spa.
+If your budget allows, you might even indulge and have a masseuse come to your house.

 Who says you can't have a productive Friday night?
 If you're motivated to clean out your closet or go through the crowded drawers in your kitchen or finally declutter your room, do it.
 More power to you.
 Start in a small area and see how much you can accomplish before calling it a night.

 Phone a Friend

-If you have a friend or relative who lives in another city, state, or country, reach out to them and set up a phone call, Skype chat, or FaceTime.
+If you have a friend or relative who lives out of town, reach out and set up a phone call, Skype chat, or FaceTime.
 Mix up a martini and have a virtual toast while you catch up and reconnect.

 Have a Movie Marathon

-Turn on your favorite Janet Jackson or Whitney Houston playlist and have a dance party, or do a workout.
+Turn on your favorite Janet Jackson or Whitney Houston playlist, have a dance party, or do a workout.
 Search YouTube for Tracy Anderson or Autumn Calabrese of Beachbody, and you'll definitely get your sweat on.

 Play a Game